Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Introduction

 Despite the lack of an observed Hebel-Slichter peak in $1/T_1$ \cite{Mayaffre1995,Kanoda1996}, there are some who argue that the superconducting gap may in fact be nodeless \cite{Wosnitza2007,Wosnitza2012}, as supported by recent thermal conductivity measurements \cite{Kuehlmorgen2017}.
 In such a scenario, the absence of a Hebel-Slichter peak needs a detailed explanation.
-Thus, it is of significant interest to understand how magnetic fluctuations influence the $1/T_1$ relaxation rate and whether the suppression of a peak by electronic interactions is sufficient to explain the relaxation rate in such materials.
-In particular, we will focus on those interactions encapsulated by vertex corrections, which are responsible for renormalization of the coupling constants, and encapsulate the strength of the antiferromagnetic fluctuations.
+Thus, it is of significant interest to understand how magnetic fluctuations influence the $1/T_1$ relaxation rate and whether the suppression of a peak by spin-fluctuations is sufficient to explain the relaxation rate in such materials.
+In particular, we will focus on antiferromagnetic fluctuations described by the random phase approximation (RPA), and how their relative strength influences the relaxation rate, with a focus on the effects on the Hebel-Slichter peak.

 Early attempts to understand the unconventional superconductivity in the cuprates, found that coherence effects can, in principle, be disguised by a combination of strong-coupling and electronic interactions \cite{Statt1990,Akis1991a}.
 It was also found, however, that these effects alone were insufficient to match experimental data with an isotropic gap \cite{Bulut1992,Bulut1992a}.
 However, a detailed analysis of the influence of magnetic fluctuations on the Hebel-Slichter peak is currently lacking.
 For example, the absence of the Hebel-Slichter peak, and the potential role played by magnetic fluctuations has not previously been examined in the organic superconductors.

 These materials are of particular interest because the bandwidth, and therefore the relative strength of electronic interactions, in these materials is tunable by the application of external pressure \cite{Wosnitza2007, Dumm2009}.
 Therefore, it may be possible to alter the interaction strength and determine the gap structure by measuring $1/T_1T$ and comparing both the temperature and interaction dependence of the relaxation rate to predictions.
-We show that in these materials the suppression of the Hebel-Slichter peak can be explained entirely due to vertex corrections, rather than gapless superconductivity, as has been discussed previously \cite{Koyama1989}.
+We show that in these materials the suppression of the Hebel-Slichter peak can in principle be explained entirely due to the influence of spin fluctuations, rather than gapless superconductivity, as has been discussed previously \cite{Koyama1989}.